-Starting with the potential fairytale world of the celebrated Ogulin writer Ivana Brlić-Mažuranić, we branded the town as the homeland of fairy tales and offered three tourist products: the Ogulin Fairy Tale Festival, Ivana’s House of Fairy Tales and the Fairy Tale Route.
-The awards which they have so far received are confirmation of their local and national value, as well as great European and global potential.
+Starting with the cultural potential of the fairy-tale world of the celebrated Ogulin born writer Ivana Brlić-Mažuranić, we branded the town as the homeland of fairy tales and offered three cultural products: the Ogulin Fairy Tale Festival, Ivana’s House of Fairy Tales and the Fairy Tale Route.
+The awards which they have so far received are confirmation of their local, national and European value.

-In the master strategic study we mapped the cultural value and heritage of Ogulin.
-The legacy of the fairy tales of Ivana Brlić-Mažuranić stood out as the greatest potential for the creation of the identity of the town, her birthplace, as a destination.
-Namely, the writer had emphasised that the inspiration for her fairy tales was drawn from the memories of the natural beauty of her birthplace.
-We recognised the fairy tales of Ivana Brlić-Mažuranić as a cultural resource which had surpassed the local significance and that it already possessed a strong national, European and even global dimension.
+Within the ‘Implementation 21’ programme of the development of cultural tourism in the Karlovac County region, we created a master strategic study for the sustainable development of cultural tourism in Ogulin.
+The legacy of Ivana Brlić-Mažuranić’s fairy tales stood out as the strongest potential for communicating the identity of the town.
+Together with local people we recognised the fairy tales of Ivana Brlić-Mažuranić as a cultural phenomenon which had surpassed the local significance and that it already possessed a strong national, European and even global dimension.

-The conceptual and visual identity of the homeland of fairy tales was awarded the RED DOT in 2008.
+The conceptual and visual identity of the Homeland of Fairy Tales and its thematic route was awarded the prestigious RED DOT award in 2008.

 Dragana Lucija Ratković Aydemir

 Author of the visual identity

 Executive festival director

 Mario Kovač (2009 – 2016)